vencordthemer/Shaderify/README.md

 ## Important info
 You may need a beefy pc to run this, but like [Easy Optimization](https://modrinth.com/modpack/easy-optimizer) there are many optimization mods.

+On 1.21.3  **DO NOT** update Sodium!
+This will break Iris Shaders (the main feature of this modpack)

+## Bugs and issues

+Open a issue or feature request [here](https://github.com/vencordthemer/Shaderify/issues)

 <details>